Draft Wycombe District Local Plan supporting evidence

 Housing and economic land availability assessment (HELAA)

-The housing and economic land availability assessment (HELAA) helps to identify future sources of land to help meet the district's development needs.
+The housing and economic land availability assessment (HELAA) helps to identify future sources of land to help meet the area's development needs.
 It is a technical study of all potential housing, economic, and retail sites within Wycombe district.
 It was formerly referred to as the strategic housing land availability assessment (SHLAA).

 A joint methodology was commissioned by Wycombe, Chiltern and Aylesbury Vale District Councils for their respective housing and economic land availability assessments (HELAA).
 The purpose of the assessment is to identify a future supply of land which is suitable, available and achievable for housing and economic development uses over the plan period.